deislabs/mystikos/doc/dev-jumpstart.md

 1. Run an existing application included in Alpine Linux

     [Alpine Linux](https://alpinelinux.org/) is a Linux distribution that uses MUSL as its libc implementation.
-Since Open LibOS provides a libc interface based on MUSL, many applications included in Alpine Linux could be run with Open LibOS without modification.
+Since Mystikos provides a libc interface based on MUSL, many applications included in Alpine Linux could be run with Mystikos without modification.
     ```
-    cd OpenLibOS/tests/alpine
+    cd Mystikos/tests/alpine
     make
     make tests
     ```
     In the 2nd step, we download and extract a version of `alpine-minirootfs`, put it under `appdir`, and create a CPIO archive out of `appdir`.

-    In the 3rd step, we execute command `ls` on the CPIO archive with `libos`.
+    In the 3rd step, we execute command `ls` on the CPIO archive with `myst`.

 ## Advanced experiments